DiseaseOntology/assessing_DO_use/script_descriptions.md

 The scripts below were used in the case study to assess use of the Human Disease Ontology in the publication:

-> Assessing Resource Use: A Case Study with the Human Disease Ontology.
-DATABASE.
-Accepted, awaiting publication.
+> J. Allen Baron, Lynn M Schriml, _Assessing resource use: a case study with the Human Disease Ontology_, Database, Volume 2023, 2023, baad007.
+PMID:36856688, https://doi.org/10.1093/database/baad007.

-These scripts are found in the `scripts/` directory and listed below under the section of the case study they apply to, with a brief description.
+Scripts are found in the `scripts/` directory and listed below under the section of the case study they apply to, with a brief description.
 Later in this document a description of what each script accomplished and its file inputs and outputs are given.

 ## Obtain Use Records